- Where can I find information about graduate student policies and procedures?

 - The Graduate Catalog contains information regarding curriculum, policies, and procedures for graduate students.
 It is the responsibility of all students to be thoroughly familiar with all rules, regulations, and requirements pertaining to graduate study.

-- How do I know what forms I have on file with Graduate Studies?
+- How do I know what forms I have on file with the Graduate School?

 - Log on to TopNet.